AoDraw/valka/README.md

 ## TODO

 1. `valka-cli` support.
-Easily create and bootstrap a valka project from command line.
+Easily create and bootstrap a Valka project from command line.
 2. Add BDD tests.
-3. More docs.
+3. More documentaions.
+4. Plugins design for client side project.
+One can easily integrate its Vue.js or React.js project with Valka project, and `valka-cli` should have this kind of options?
+5. ...more